bizz84/SwiftyStoreKit/CONTRIBUTING.md

 Going forward, the aim is to **transfer some of the maintainance and development effort to the community**.

 If you want to help developing SwiftyStoreKit, please look for issues marked with a blue **contributions welcome** label.
-See #192 for an example.
+See [this issue](https://github.com/bizz84/SwiftyStoreKit/issues/192) for an example.

 The maintainer will use this label initially for simple tasks that are appropriate for beginners and first time contributors.